Microsoft reportedly shelves Windows 10X: Report

-San Francisco, May 8 (IANS) Microsoft reportedly won't be bringing its Windows 10X operating system variant to market as it has now been shelved, in favour of improving Windows 10 instead.
+San Francisco: Microsoft reportedly won't be bringing its Windows 10X operating system variant to market as it has now been shelved, in favour of improving Windows 10 instead.

 According to The Verge, citing Petri, Windows 10X will no longer ship this year, and the OS will likely never arrive in its current form.